How To Move To Sweden Without A Job

 Finding a job in Sweden

 Finding a job in Sweden is easy.
 You can browse job listings posted by the government.
 There is a manpower shortage in the country, which is why the government takes action in sourcing every manpower that they can bring into Sweden.
-With that being said, you have a very high chance of landing a job offer!

 People looking for work can get support from the Swedish Public Employment Service (Arbetsförmedlingen).
 It provides information, advice, and support.
-Furthermore, there are many privately run job sites that are commonly used to find a job in Sweden.
+Furthermore, many privately run job sites that are commonly used to find a job in Sweden.

-Typically, these sites include job listings (often in Swedish) and CV uploading functions.
+Typically, these sites include job listings (often in Swedish) and CV-uploading functions.
 So, don’t miss out on them and check them right away!

 Learn about Swedish salaries and current in-demand jobs.